 There is a growing awareness of the hazards of combustible dust.
 Fine dusts of many materials such as metal, wood, coal, plastic, biosolids, sugar, flour, paper, soap, and textiles can be ignited under the proper conditions.
 In general, the finer the particle size, the more ignitable.
 Solid surface fabrication operations such as cutting, routing, drilling, and sanding or dust collection systems used to collect fabrication waste may create particles that are small enough to be combustible.
-Other materials, in particular wood products, used in the fabrication of solid surface or commonly used in facilities that fabrication also may contribute to the presence of combustible dust.
+Other materials, in particular wood products, used in the fabrication of solid surface or commonly used in fabrication facilities also may contribute to the presence of combustible dust.

 A combustible dust explosion requires five elements: the presence of combustible dust, an ignition source, oxygen, dispersion of the combustible dust in sufficient quantity, and confinement of the dust cloud.
-A significant risk associated with dust explosions is that a small primary explosion can create a shockwave that disturbs a dust layer in the facility.
-The dust may become airborne, triggering a second, much larger explosion.
-Housekeeping is a primary component of any combustible dust control program.
-Combustible dusts may be handled safely, either by making the dust noncombustible or by use of proper equipment.
+A significant risk associated with dust explosions is that a small primary explosion can create a shockwave that disturbs a dust layer in the Combustible dusts may be handled safely, either by making the dust noncombustible or by use of proper equipment.